All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucose-Dependent Insulin Secretion

-Liraglutide stimulates pancreatic beta cells to release insulin, but only when blood glucose is elevated.
+Liraglutide stimulates pancreatic beta cells to release insulin, but only when blood glucose is improved.
 This glucose-dependent mechanism is critical because it means the risk of dangerous hypoglycemia is low when Saxenda is used as monotherapy.
 As blood sugar drops toward normal, the insulin-stimulating effect tapers off .

 Glucagon Suppression